 A quick word about risk

 I don’t particularly like the concept of ‘risk’ in birth.
 There are all kinds of problems associated with providing care based on risk rather than on individual women.
-However, risk along with due dates is here to stay and women often want to know about risks.
+However, risk along with ‘due dates’ is here to stay, and women often want to know about risks.
 Risk is a very personal concept and different women will consider different risks to be significant to them.
 Everything we do in life involves risk.
 So when considering whether to do X or Y there is no ‘risk free’ option.
 All women can do is choose the option with the risks they are most willing to take.
 However, in order to make a decision women need adequate information about the risks involved in each option.
 If a health care provider fails to provide adequate information they could be faced with legal action.
-Induction for prolonged pregnancy is not right or wrong if the choice is made by an individual woman who has an understanding of all the options and associated risks.
+Induction for prolonged pregnancy is not right or wrong if the choice is made by a woman who has an understanding of all the options and associated risks.
 As a midwife I am ‘with woman’ regardless of her choices.
-It is my job to share information and support decisions – not judge.
+It is my job to share information and support decisions – not to judge.